MariusRatzka/awesome-computer-generated-images/README.md

 [RenderMan](https://renderman.pixar.com/): A high-quality rendering software developed by Pixar, widely used in the film industry for generating photorealistic images.

 [Arnold](https://arnoldrenderer.com/): A ray tracing renderer developed by Solid Angle and used in various 3D applications, particularly in the film and animation industry.

+[Mantra](https://www.sidefx.com/docs/houdini/render/render.html): Mantra is the highly advanced renderer included with Houdini.
+It is a multi-paradigm renderer, implementing scanline, raytracing, and physically-based rendering.

 [Mental Ray](https://www.autodesk.com/products/mental-ray-standalone/overview): Another popular rendering engine used for generating high-quality images and widely integrated into various 3D software applications.